Echinops6718/HealthInfo/Nicotinic Acid (niacin).md

 Clinical dosage starts from 500mg and can be more than 3g per day, though benefits can usually be found at lower doses as well.

-Likely reduces risk of [[COVID]] induced injuries.
+Likely reduces risk of [[COVID]] induced injuries and mortality.

 Likely synergistic in effect when combined with [[Glutamine]] and [[Folic Acid]].

-#supplement #neuroprotective #anti-inflammatory #skin-protective #cardioprotective  #glaucoma-protective #retina-protective #anti-cancer #Alzheimers-protective #multiple-sclerosis-treatment #mitochondria-support #ionizing-radiation-protective
+#supplement #neuroprotective #anti-inflammatory #skin-protective #cardioprotective  #glaucoma-protective #retina-protective #anti-cancer #Alzheimers-protective #lung-protective  #multiple-sclerosis-treatment #mitochondria-support #ionizing-radiation-protective

 ## Benefits